DataDog/documentation/content/integrations/faq/integration-setup-ecs-fargate.md

   text: "Monitor AWS Fargate applications with Datadog"
 ---

-Setup integrations for [ECS Fargate][1] with [Docker Label Annotations][2].
+Set up integrations for [ECS Fargate][1] with [Docker Label Annotations][2].

 ## Add an Integration
-If you already [setup the Container Agent][3] in ECS Fargate, follow these steps to add an integration to your existing cluster.
+If you already [set up the Container Agent][3] in ECS Fargate, follow these steps to add an integration to your existing cluster.

 ### Update the Task Definition
 1. Log in to your [AWS Web Console][4] and navigate to the ECS section.